-Initiatives to expand the availability of HAART continued, and treatment became a major focus of the programs of the Global Fund and of the President's Emergency Plan for AIDS Relief (PEPFAR, see below).
+Initiatives to expand the availability of HAART continued, and treatment became a major focus of the programs of the Global Fund and of the President's Emergency Plan for

+AIDS Relief (PEPFAR, see below).
 On December 1, 2003, the World Health Organization formally launched its \$5.5 billion "3 by 5" plan to treat 3 million AIDS patients in poor countries by 2005, with resources to come from the Global Fund and donors.
 Earlier, in October 2003, former President Bill Clinton announced that his foundation had organized a program to provide generic three-drug antiretroviral treatment for AIDS patients in Africa and the Caribbean for about \$.38 per day.
 Generic pharmaceutical manufacturers in India and South Africa would make the drugs, and funding would come from private donors, some donor governments, and other sources.
 In April 2004, the Clinton Foundation announced an agreement with UNICEF, the World Bank, and the Global Fund to expand the program to more than 100 developing countries worldwide.
 As a result of the impending increased availability of treatment, an estimated 310,000 sub-Saharan patients were receiving HAART at the end of 2004, up from 150,000 six months earlier.
 However, an estimated 4 million Africans are in need of HAART.
+On April 11, 2005, former President Clinton announced that the Clinton Foundation was launching a pediatric AIDS program that would put 10,000 children on antiretroviral AIDS therapy in at least 10 countries in 2005 - doubling the number of children in treatment.

-Dr. Jim Yong Kim, director of HIV/AIDS programs at WHO, said in February 2005 that the 3 by 5 campaign was struggling to attain its goal.5 In Africa, Botswana and Uganda would likely meet their targets, but South Africa and Nigeria were lagging behind.
+Dr. Jim Yong Kim, director of HIV/AIDS programs at WHO, said in February 2005 that the 3 by 5 campaign was struggling to attain its goal.
+In Africa, Botswana and Uganda would likely meet their targets, but South Africa and Nigeria were lagging behind.
 South African Health Minister Tshabalala-Msimang said on May 5 that some were trying to "scapegoat" South Africa for the failure of 3 by 5 and that South Africa could not do a blanket rollout of antiretrovirals because patients had to be closely monitored due to side effects.
 She added that she would continue to inform patients that they had three options: improving nutrition, taking micronutrients, or enrolling in an antiretroviral program.
 (Mail and Guardian Online, May 5, 2005.)

 Whether African countries are ready to "absorb" dramatically increased funding for treatment has been another issue.
 AIDS activists believe that millions of Africans could quickly be given access to AIDS drugs.
 Others maintain that African supply channels cannot make the drugs consistently available to millions of patients and that regular monitoring of patients by medical personnel is not possible in much of the continent.
 Monitoring is necessary, they maintain, to deal with side effects and to adjust medications if drug resistance emerges.
-Many fear that if the drugs are taken irregularly, resistant HIV strains will emerge that could cause untreatable infections worldwide; although a September 2003 report indicated that African patients follow their AIDS therapy regimens more consistently than
+Many fear that if the drugs are taken irregularly, resistant HIV strains will emerge that could cause untreatable infections worldwide; although a September 2003 report indicated that African patients follow their AIDS therapy regimens more consistently than American patients.
+For some, the correct response to weaknesses in Africa's basic health care systems is to devote resources to strengthening those systems.

-4 World Health Organization, "3 by 5" Progress Report, December 2004.
+&lt;sup>4 World Health Organization, "3 by 5" Progress Report, December 2004.
 Dr. Jim Yong Kim, director of HIV/AIDS programs at the World Health Organization (WHO), said on February 22, 2005, that the campaign was struggling to attain its goal.
 In Africa, Botswana and Uganda would likely meet their targets, but South Africa and Nigeria were lagging behind.

-5 "Global AIDS Effort Still Short of Goal," Boston Globe, February 23, 2005.
+&lt;sup>5 "Global AIDS Effort Still Short of Goal," Boston Globe, February 23, 2005.